Xiao-A-lbert/Splunk-Search-Commands/README.md

 # Splunk: Search Commands

 <h2>Description</h2>
-In this SIEM task, I explored more Splunk search commands to create tables, search useragent strings, use geostats and iplocation geolocate clientips.
+In this SIEM task, I explored more Splunk search commands to create tables, search useragent strings, use geostats and iplocation to geolocate clientips.

 <h2>Languages and Utilities Used</h2>